Jbleezy/BO1-Reimagined/README.md

 * All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated

 ## Wallbuys
-* Upgraded ammo cost reduced from 4500 points to 2500 points
+* Decreased upgraded ammo cost from 4500 points to 2500 points
 * Can now purchase ammo if reserve ammo is full but clip ammo is not full
 * Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
 * Can now purchase ammo for dual wield weapons if only the left weapon clip is not full